 - it always helps if you’ve developed a relationship with VG by attending online events, for instance

-Thank you for your interest in volunteering at Viveka Gardens Yoga Farm.
+Thank you for your interest in volunteering at Viveka Gardens Retreat Place.
 The purposes of a retreat place are to leave behind mundane matters, go within and find inspiration.
 You can contribute to the higher and more peaceful vibration here with your effort.
 This benefits all who come here, including yourself.
 If you are new to ashram-style life there may be some challenges.
 Please read the following notes to help you decide if this is the right place for you.
 There is an application form at the end.

 - ad hoc training in horticulture according to the tasks in hand of the season